Artemiszty/warframe-linux/README.md

 [How to get out of Wine Dependency Hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)

 2. Install some tools you'll need for the script.
 You'll have to search for these packages yourself as I do not have/know the package names for every distro:
-winetricks, tar/untar, lzma/unlzma, curl, wget, md5sum
+winetricks, tar, lzma/unlzma, curl, wget, md5sum

 Option A: Download Lutris: